 Every boy craves adventure.
 To explore uncharted territory, to test our limits–it’s what we’re made for.
-A companion to the Dangerous Camp for Boys (for grades 4-7), the Jr. Dangerous Camp for Boys provides Elementary-schoolers (grades entering 1st to 3rd) the opportunity to learn new age-appropriate skills and develop their potential to shape the world around them through daily adventures.
+A companion to the Dangerous Camp for Boys (for grades 4-6), the Jr. Dangerous Camp for Boys provides Elementary-schoolers (entering 1 to 3 grade) the opportunity to learn new age-appropriate skills and develop their potential to shape the world around them through daily adventures.

 The Dangerous Camp for Boys was developed from “The Dangerous Book for Boys”, an international best-selling primer on the skills that every boy should know.
 After your son experiences The Jr. Dangerous Camp, he will have learned a battery of skills that he will use into adulthood.
 Skills include: